 Signs Can Provide Passive Education Benefits

 Signage can be an excellent way to provide educational context to what a visitor may be seeing without the need for a sanctuary representative or volunteer tour guide to be physically present to explain information about the residents or the plight of those like them.
 While a thoughtfully delivered tour script may provide more information with greater nuance and adaptation to audience needs, educational signage is a great way to ensure that anyone who might be walking by without a tour guide has the opportunity to learn, rather than be stuck making assumptions.
-In farmed animal sanctuaries, such signage might be especially valuable as visitors who aren’t visiting accompanying a tour guide may reach the opposite conclusion than your educational program may be wishing to teach without a way of contextualizing what they’re looking at.
+In farmed animal sanctuariesAnimal sanctuaries that primarily care for rescued animals that were farmed by humans., such signage might be especially valuable as visitors who aren’t visiting accompanying a tour guide may reach the opposite conclusion than your educational program may be wishing to teach without a way of contextualizing what they’re looking at.

 Educational signage can also be employed to introduce individual residents and their stories nearby their living spaces, including the things that they get to experience at your organization that might be markedly different than how they were living previously.